AndyShiue/Ende-readme/README.md

 As you will see, Ende achieve the unification of different concepts with carefully designed syntax and semantics.

+The syntax is very similar to Rust.
+If you are familiar of Rust, you might start reading from [this section](#more-general-class).
+Just be aware of the top-level pattern matching syntax and that generic parameters are written inside square brackets (`[]`) instead of angle brackets (`<>`).
+Users of Scala might also find the similarities between Scala and Ende.
+I actually took lots of ideas from Rust, Scala, Agda, Idris, etc.

 # Terms and Statements

 At the very beginning, let me introduce the terms of the language.